MBakr007/Backpropagation/README.md

 2) Training is 3 examples.
 3) Second example has training example X [1 1 1.5] and output.

-##### Normalization is done by computing, for each numeric  x-data column value v, v' = (v - mean) / std dev.
+There is a normalization step and it is done by computing, for each numeric  x-data column value v, v' = (v - mean) / std dev.
 This  technique is sometimes called Gaussian normalization.